We found 3 providers with an interest in kidney failure and who accept BlueOptions Everyday Health Premier 1418V near Orlando, FL.

 Relevant Interests: , end-stage renal disease (ESRD), acute kidney failure

-Dr. Abdo Asmar specializes in adult nephrology.
+Dr. Abdo Asmar practices adult nephrology in Orlando, FL.
+Dr. Asmar accepts several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.
+He attended Kaunas University of Medicine and then went on to complete his residency at John Stroger Hospital of Cook County.
+In addition to English, he speaks Arabic.
 He is affiliated with Osceola Regional Medical Center, Orlando VA Medical Center, and Orlando Health.
-He takes Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
-Dr. Asmar obtained his medical school training at Kaunas University of Medicine and performed his residency at John Stroger Hospital of Cook County.
-In addition to English, he speaks Arabic.

 Relevant Interests: , acute kidney failure